 Many gardeners choose penta transplants to start in the garden, but you can try planting fresh pentas seed saved from last year’s flowers, or start softwood cuttings taken early in the growing season.
 Penta seeds require light to germinate, so don’t cover them with soil.

 Penta plants that receive at least three hours of direct sun will have the best blooms.
 Plants that don’t receive enough sunlight will stretch and become leggy.
 Plants prefer full sun, although some afternoon shade is tolerated.

 Pentas need regular irrigation to stay healthy; keep the soil moisture about the same as a wrung-out sponge.
 Pentas tolerate dry conditions, but drought-stressed plants are susceptible to spider mite infestations.
 Avoid regular overhead watering to prevent unsightly brown spots on the foliage.

 With their tropical origin, Egyptian star clusters love heat and humidity and thrive in warm climates.

 Fertilize pentas once a month with a balanced flower fertilizer during periods of active growth.
 Timed release fertilizers are ideal, and will nourish plants throughout the growing season.
 A greater phosphorus content will encourage blossom formation, while nitrogen fosters leafy growth.

-Gardeners with high indoor light levels can try their luck at growing the pentas as a houseplant, but whiteflies may plague plants grown indoors.
+Pentas thrive in containers or tubs.Gardeners with high indoor light levels can try their luck at growing the pentas as a houseplant, but whiteflies may plague plants grown indoors.
 Bring plants indoors before the first frost, or take cuttings from desired varieties.
 A cool room with bright light is an ideal spot to overwinter plants.
-Keep indoor plants vigorous by adding a supplementary light source, and by increasing the humidity with a gravel and water filled tray.
+Keep indoor plants vigorous by adding a supplementary light source, and by increasing the humidity with a gravel-and-water filled tray.